 You may be wondering how much compensation for losing a leg, an arm or a finger might apply in a successful amputation compensation claim.
 If your loss of limb compensation claim is a success, you could receive an award that is made up of two categories or ‘heads’ of loss.

-To calculate a value for general damages, those involved might use medical reports and compare them with documents like the Judicial College Guidelines (JCG).
-This publication lists guideline bracket amounts for a cross-section of injuries based on how severe they are.
+To calculate a value for general damages, those involved may use medical reports and compare them with documents such as the Judicial College Guidelines (JCG).
+This publication lists guideline bracket ranges for a cross-section of injuries based on how severe they are.

 Compensation Guidelines

-• Multiple Severe Injuries and Special Damages – Cases where the person suffers multiple types of severe injury and is awarded special damages for the impact on their earning ability, medical expenses and care costs – up to £500,000+
+- Multiple Severe Injuries and Special Damages, such as an impact on earning ability, medical expenses and care costs – up to £5,000,000+

 What Else Can My Amputation Compensation Cover?